marinazanoni/ADM-HW1/README.md

 # ADM-HW1
-In this repository you can find two "*.py" files and two pdfs, which cointains respectively the first and second part of the homework.
+In this repository you can find two "*.py" files and two pdfs, which cointain respectively the first and second part of the homework.

 All exercises were solved.